-New Zealand is a leading nation when it comes to volunteering, contributing more than 270 million unpaid hours valued at over $3.3 billion to non-profit organisations, according to Volunteering New Zealand.
+Aotearoa New Zealand is a leading nation when it comes to volunteering.
+According to Volunteering NZ:

 By becoming a volunteer, not only will you brighten somebody else’s day, you will also brighten your own.

-Here are five reasons to get cracking and get volunteering:
+Here are some great reasons to get cracking and get volunteering:

 1. It makes you feel good

-Helping somebody else or doing a good deed always makes you feel good.
+Helping somebody else or doing a good deed always makes you feel better.
+National Volunteer Week NZ calls it mahi aroha – doing work for love.
 Knowing you’ve taken the time to do something for another person without expecting anything in return feels great.
 It gives you a sense of achievement and purpose, which also makes you feel good.
 It can help you physically as well by keeping you fit, especially if you are doing volunteer work like tree planting or beach clean-ups.

-Volunteering is great work experience.
-It gives you a chance to get some experience under your belt, which is especially great for young people who are starting out and may not have had a job before.
-It gives you a chance to try working in a field you may be interested in or thinking about making a switch to.
+Volunteering gives you a chance to get some skills under your belt, which is especially great for young people who are starting out and may not have had a job before.
+It gives you a chance to try working in a field you may be interested in, or thinking about making a switch to.
 Volunteer work looks great on your CV.
 It shows employers you are pro-active and motivated towards helping others for a good cause.

 3. You make a difference

 Volunteering is so rewarding because you are actually making a difference.
 You are using your time and energy to do something that positively affects other people's lives, for free.
 How good is that?
-It’s such a wonderful feeling knowing that you have helped someone or contributed to a good cause – which also means you have helped to make our world a better place.
+Many volunteers have a passion for social change and volunteering is a real opportunity to tap into that.
+It’s such a wonderful feeling knowing that you have helped someone or contributed to a good cause – because you have also helped to make our world a better place.

 4. You meet new people